-Farmers condemn New Zealand’s proposed tax on animal burps
+New Zealand proposes taxing cow burps, angering farmers

 The government said the farm levy would be a world first, and that farmers should be able to recoup the cost by charging more for climate-friendly products.

 But farmers quickly condemned the plan.
-Federated Farmers, the industry’s main lobby group, said the plan would “rip the guts out of small town New Zealand” and see farms replaced with trees.
+Federated Farmers, the industry’s main lobby group, said the plan would “rip the guts out of small-town New Zealand” and see farms replaced with trees.

 Federated Farmers President Andrew Hoggard said farmers had been trying to work with the government for more than two years on an emissions reduction plan that wouldn’t decrease food production.